INSIDE: How to Use a Rotary Cutter & Mat

-- With so many choices, how do you know which rotary cutter is the best for your needs and budget?
+- How do you know which rotary cutter is the best for your needs and budget?
 Rotary cutters use razor-sharp blades to swiftly cut through layers of fabric and makes safety your primary concern.

-- Some will be sized 45mm and others will be 60mm.
+- What size should you get?
+Some will be sized 45mm and others will be 60mm.
 These numbers refer to the blade size.
 Do you know which one is right for new quilters?

-- A rotary cutter has two types of safety covers.
+- Which one is right for you?
+A rotary cutter has two types of safety covers.
 Most rotary cutters come with a manual retractable blade cover that you open for use and close when finished.
 A few manufacturers make cutters that have blade covers designed to sheath when you let go of the handle.

-- 18mm Rotary Cutters* are for cutting small or curved pieces.
+- 28mm Rotary Cutters are designed for cutting small pieces and curved pieces.

 - 45mm Rotary Cutters are perfect for cutting through one or two layers of fabric.
 This is your best choice for your first rotary cutter.
 Personally, I used this size for a long time before I moved to a larger one.